-Our range of Experience Day tours and demonstrations give you the opportunity to meet frontline staff and experience first hand how organisations across Scotland are improving care for patients and their communities.
+Our range of Experience Day tours and demonstrations give you the opportunity to meet frontline staff and experience first hand how organisations across Scotland are improving care for patients.
 These full-day, off-site sessions offer you the opportunity to:

 - Explore some of Scotland’s leading hospitals, learn how they deliver exceptional care at scale for patients across the nation